Skip to main content

 As for the rest of the game, we all knew that life with a rookie quarterback would lead to some inconsistencies on offense.

-Maye has excellent physical traits, and we see that in flashes, but he doesn't have the infrastructure around him to allow for some margin for error.
+Maye has excellent physical traits, but he doesn't have the infrastructure around him to allow for some margin for error.
 That's not to put it all on Maye, but it feels like the game is all on the rookie.
-Frankly, it felt like the offense should've put it more in Maye's hands once it became clear the run game wasn't working.
+Frankly, it felt like the offense should've put it more on Maye's shoulders once it became clear the run game wasn't working.

 Although there were positives, my live charting had six missed or poorly placed throws.
 It's a high bar that Maye needs to clear, but those misses contributed to some stalled drives.
 The big one that the rookie pointed to was a throw that was slightly too far in front of WR Kendrick Bourne on a third down in the red zone on the Pats second possession.
 Bourne was also credited with a drop, but Maye knew the throw could've been better.

 Maye also finished this game with two turnover-worthy plays.
-Mainly, he threw late and over the middle to Osborn on an open crossing route, where Osborn was undercut by Jags Tyson Campbell and had to play defense to knock the ball loose, avoiding the interception.
+Mainly, he threw late and over the middle to Osborn on an open crossing route, where Osborn was undercut by Jags Tyson Campbell and had to play defense to knock the ball loose to prevent the interception.
 There were also a few times when it appeared that Maye caused his own pressure.

 Overall, Maye was far down the list of problems with the Patriots on Sunday.